Then and now: Ridership numbers and the COVID-19 pandemic

 WICHITA, Kan.
 (KSNW) – Wichita Transit is being cautious amid the COVID-19 pandemic.
 They have been sanitizing their buses and vans from top to bottom.
 Officials say the disinfectants used to sanitize the vehicles are EPA approved.

-Wichita Transit says it’s seeing a decrease of 30-percent in their total ridership traffic and are down approximately 12-percent in ridership compared to last year.
+Wichita Transit says it’s seeing a decrease of 30% in their total ridership traffic and are down approximately 12% in ridership compared to last year.

 Officials say the Q-LINE trolley service is currently suspended, and their paratransit service numbers are down significantly.